2022 Greener Greenspace Profile

 MARS Wildlife Rescue Centre has a small staff team, a dedicated board, and a core group of keen volunteers, supplemented with others for big work parties.
 The centre hosts public tours to explore the interrelatedness of wetlands to ecosystem health and the consequences of invasive species and habitat loss on wildlife.
 In the gardens, plant labels show common and scientific names of trees, shrubs, grasses and flowers, and posters with species in bloom for identification.
 Attention is drawn to the diversity of pollinators and other invertebrates around the property.
 Presentations for the public include the need for healthy, native species ecosystems.
 Future plans for the site include hosting specific presentations on planning, planting, and tending a native species garden in one's own yard, presentations on native bees and collecting seed.
 In addition, future plans include partnering with K'ómoks First Nation to develop ethnobotany resources and possible tours, and highlighting the work of the Guardian Watchmen in an exhibit and/or presentation.

 Over a one-year period, MARS welcomed over 3,100 guests on 400 booked tours.
-Visitors appreciate both the beauty and function of the restored land, and the protection and preservation of wildlife and habitat.
+Visitors appreciate both the beauty and function of the restored land, and the centre's efforts to care for and rehabilitate wildlife.

 In 2021, MARS Wildlife Rescue undertook a waste management audit with the guidance of Comox Strathcona Waste Management to seek alternatives to burning and reduce the volume of what was sent to the landfill.
 As a result, the Centre refined some of its diversion strategies and purchased a large rodent and bear-proof compost tumbler that receives compostable scraps (including meat and fish) from the wildlife hospital.